 Various debt and earnings distribution ratios are used to ensure capital adequacy and monitor capital requirements.
 The primary ratios used for assessing capital management are the interest coverage ratio and net debt-to-gross carrying value.
 Other indicators include weighted average interest rate, average term to maturity of debt, and variable debt as a portion of total debt.

 These indicators assist the Trust in assessing that the debt level maintained is sufficient to provide adequate cash flows for Unitholder distributions and capital expenditures, and for evaluating the need to raise funds for further expansion.

 Various mortgages have debt covenant requirements that are monitored by the Trust to ensure there are no defaults.
-These include loan-to-value ratios, cash flow coverage ratios, interest coverage ratios and debt service coverage ratios.
+These include loan-to-value ratios, cash flow coverage ratios, interest coverage ratios, and debt service coverage ratios.

 The carrying value of the units is impacted by earnings and Unitholder distributions.
 The Trust endeavors to make annual distributions.
-Amounts retained in excess of the distributions are used to fund new investments and working capital requirements.
+Amounts retained in more than the distributions are used to fund new investments and working capital requirements.
 Management monitors distributions through various ratios to ensure adequate resources are available.
 These include the proportion of distributions paid in cash, DRIP participation ratio, and total distributions as a percent of distributable income and distributable income per unit.

-The Trust's credit facilities (see Note 12) require compliance with certain financial covenants, throughout the year the Trust was in compliance with all of its loan covenants and all other of its obligations under its loan agreements.
+The Trust's credit facilities (see Note 12) require compliance with certain financial covenants, throughout the year.
+The Trust complied with all covenants in both DOT and all existing debt facilities.

 The Declaration of Trust provides for a maximum total indebtedness level of up to 75% of Gross Book Value (GBV).
 GBV means the book value of the assets.
 Indebtedness includes obligations incurred in connection with acquisitions.
-The following table highlights the Trust's existing leverage ratio in accordance with the Declaration of Trust:
+The following table highlights the Trust's existing leverage ratio, excluding any syndicated assets or liabilities, in accordance with the Declaration of Trust:

-De cember 31, 2017 December 31, 2016 Total unrestricted assets \$ 1,314,555,241 \$ 1,044,978,126 Mortgages payable and credit facilities 469,432,606 420,912,633 Ratio of Debt to GBV 35.71% 40.28%
+June 30, 2020 December 31, 2019 Total unrestricted assets \$3,053,826 \$2,660,518 Mortgages payable and credit facilities 1,020,067 737,678 Ratio of Debt to GBV 33.40% 27.73%